bjmyers/prtp/docs/flatcomp.rst

 A Flat Component requires the following arguments

 * x,y,z - The position in Cartesian Coordinates of the center of the Component.
    * These parameters must be in units of length.
-See the section on Astropy Units.
+See the section on :ref:`Astropy Units <units-top>`.
 * nx,ny,nz - These three quantities describe the normal vector, extending outward from the Component's surface. nx, ny, and nz describe the distance that the vector extends in the x, y, and z directions, respectively.
 * sx,sy,sz - These three quantities describe a surface vector.
 For some components (like Gratings), the surface vector represents a very specific direction.
 But for most Flat Components, the surface vector just helps the user orient the component. sx, sy, and sz describe the distance that the vector extends in the x, y, and z directions, respectively.
 * collfunc - A function that describes how photons impact and are removed by this Component.
 Though every Flat Component object can have a collisionfunction, they are used most extensively by CollimatorPlate objects.
 See the section on :ref:`Collision Functions<coll-funcs>`